 FMGE December 2023 admit card releasing today; check details here

-The National Board of Examination in Medical Sciences (NBEMS) will today, January 12, release the admit card for the Foreign Medical Graduate Examination December 2023 or FMGE Dec 2023.
+The National Board of Examination in Medical Sciences (NBEMS) will today, January 15, release the admit card for the Foreign Medical Graduate Examination December 2023 or FMGE Dec 2023.
 Eligible candidates download their hall tickets from the official website natboard.edu.in.
+Earlier, the admit card was due to release on January 12.

 The exam is scheduled to be conducted on January 20, 2024.
 The exact venue will be informed to the candidates through admit cards.
 The result will be announced on February 20, 2024.